Bachelor of Nursing (Collaborative) Program

 The BN (Collaborative) Program was awarded a seven year accreditation status by the Canadian Association of Schools of Nursing (CASN) in May, 2015.
 This is the highest award given to a school of nursing in Canada.

-The BN (Collaborative) Program is approved by the Association of Registered Nurses of Newfoundland and Labrador (ARNNL).
+The BN (Collaborative) Program is approved by the College of Registered Nurses of Newfoundland and Labrador (CRNNL).
 This approval designation assures the public and students that the nursing program prepares entry-level practitioners who provide safe quality health care.

 The BN (Collaborative) Program LPN Bridging Option provides a career ladder for Licensed Practical Nurses that recognizes prior nursing knowledge and clinical experience.